sonata-nfv/son-examples/README.md

 # son-examples

-This repository contains several example network services and their corresponding VNFs that can be used to test the SONATA's SDK tools and SONATA's service platform.
+This repository contains several example network services and their corresponding VNFs that can be used to test SONATA's SDK tools and SONATA's service platform.

 ## Services (`service-projects/`)